 Some of the best plants to grow in your vegetable garden are tomatoes, zucchini, lettuce, cucumbers, carrots, onions, garlic, and peppers.
 You can also add an herb garden and citrus trees to your Victory garden.
 Start with the types of plants that are easiest to grow.

-You don’t have to have a large garden to get started.
+You don’t have to have a large garden to get started growing vegetables.
 Even if you have a small space for your garden, you can start with a container garden.

 To find out how to make your own Victory Garden, take a look at this article on how to get started.